datastaxdevs/workshop-introduction-to-nosql/.github/ISSUE_TEMPLATE/homework-assignment.md

 name: Homework Assignment
 about: Use this template to submit the homework
 title: "[HW] <NAME>"
-labels: wait for review, homework
+labels: homework, wait for review
-assignees: clun
+assignees: clun, HadesArchitect, SonicDMG, RyanWelford, synedra

 ---